open/close all folders

 - Badass: When he's in the field and not in his own head.
 In "Ebony Falcon" he has three thugs in headlocks at once (one beneath each arm, and another in his legs), while letting the rest of the armed officers know that he kindly left one for them.

 - Cultured Badass: To a lesser extent than Holt, but he's able to speak knowledgeably about French New Wave cinema, among other topics.
+He's also a brilliant artist and speaks fluent Japanese.

 - Badass Beard: Has a short Goatee.